Sounder (film): Soundtrack

 Taj Mahal recorded a soundtrack to the film, released in 1972 by Columbia Records.
 According to music journalist Robert Christgau, it was "the first soundtrack ever patterned after a field recording", featuring a "suite/montage/succession of hums, moans, claps, and plucked fragments", all performed in the key of the gospel blues song "Needed Time" by Lightnin' Hopkins.
 Fellow critic Greil Marcus regarded it as Mahal's "most eloquent music", although Christgau said "even Greil doesn't know anybody who agrees.
 I've always regarded field recordings as study aids myself."
 He gave the soundtrack album a C-plus in Christgau's Record Guide: Rock Albums of the Seventies (1981).

 Release

 Sounder opened September 24, 1972 at the Embassy and Plaza theaters in New York City.

 Home media

 When the film was released on VHS, Paramount Home Video assumed distribution rights.
 Sterling Entertainment currently has DVD distribution rights.

 Reception

 Critical reception

-Sounder received critical acclaim, with reviewers praising it as a welcome antidote to the contemporaneous wave of black films, most of which were considered of low quality and budget and exploitative.
+Sounder received critical acclaim, with reviewers praising it as a welcome antidote to the contemporaneous wave of films starring African-Americans, many of which were considered of low quality genre or "Blacksploitation" features.
+Variety wrote that the picture had been "for good or ill, singled out to test whether the black audience will respond to serious films about the black experience rather than the 'super black' exploitation features."
 The film's depiction of a loving family was hailed as a banner accomplishment for black filmmakers and audiences.
-Variety wrote that the picture had been "for good or ill, singled out to test whether the black audience will respond to serious films about the black experience rather than the 'super black' exploitation features."
+Based on 20 reviews, Sounder holds a 90% "Fresh" score (and an average of 7.7/10) on Rotten Tomatoes.